agge3/grade_checker/README.md

                       different file naming conventions.
     * `find_cpp.sh` - Search for `.cpp` files of a class, accounting for different file naming conventions.
+  * `milestones` - JSON configuration files Grade Checker parses in for each milestone's configuration.
+    * `_milestoneX` - Each milestone's configuration file.